tatosf/remittance-agent-front/README.md

-# TXT2TXN Frontend
+# remittance agent Frontend

-This repo serves as the frontend for the TXT2TXN project.
+This repo serves as the frontend for the Brinco project.

-TXT2TXN is a collaboration between Circle and Blockchain at Berkeley, in particular [Niall Mandal](https://github.com/niallmandal).

 ## Setup